Nevenall/bookshelf/design.md

 and another div specifically for typography? also, can we create a stylus style block in App.vue specifically for setting the theme colors?

+typography will vary by font, but we could specify size variables and expose them for customization that should work in many instances but is it good practice to separate the layout from raw typography? one could make an argument that it's all typography could we take a generically written css from the pages directory and add the #page scope to it to get something localized?
+I wonder if sass can do that?

 ## Todo

 - [x] Add basic styling to App.vue
 - [x] Add basic typography to App.vue
-- [ ] add roboto and material design icon fonts as woff(2) files so they can be embedded in the package.
+- [x] add roboto and material design icon fonts as woff(2) files so they can be embedded in the package.
 - [ ] clean up the scss with &. scope operator